 There are trends that, as a professional, I refuse to follow for the sake of nonhuman animals.
 Instead, I prefer to hear their arguments, show mine if I disagree, and support my argument with references.
-I don’t have any problem if, in the end, we agree in disagreeing.
+I don’t have any problem if, in the end, we agree to disagree.

 I think all the confusion and no official accreditation of professionals in the area is the most potent weapon for the pet industry because more people can be used for promoting products, brands, etc.

 I’ve studied the boom of trainers, educators, consultants, and other titles without any validity, together with the pet industry over the last ten years, with different perspectives.
-I highlight, from my research on the subject, the primary and complementary social needs.
+I highlight the primary and complementary social needs from my research on the subject.

 The complementary needs result from the demand that the pet industry itself has created in society to purchase products (most of them unnecessary), where the trainers are the “after shopping” characters to explain their functionalities.

 Health, physiological and behavioral parameters typically measure animal welfare.
-Natural behavior is evaluated according to the ethogram (descriptive list of normal behaviors) of the species.
+Natural behavior is evaluated according to the species' ethogram (descriptive list of normal behaviors).

 Currently, several vague studies on dogs emphasize the benefits of having them, and social blindness has never questioned the reason for such emphasis.
 Do a quick search about it, and you’ll find it.
 Check who the sponsors are, use your critical thinking, and make your decision.